St. Andrew's Scots School: Football pioneers

 In 1890 the college established "St. Andrew's Athletic Club", whose football team was formed by railway workers.
 The sport had been introduced in Argentina in 1867, with St. Andrew's being one of the first clubs of the country.

 St. Andrew's won the first Primera División championship organised in 1891, by the Argentine Association Football League, the first football association in the country and predecessor of current Argentine Football Association.

 After winning the title (shared with Old Caledonians), St. Andrew's did not take part in official competitions until 1894, being dissolved soon after.

 Present days

 In 1911 the principal of the school, William Hardie, founded the Club San Andrés, a sports club that only admitted alumni and students.
 Sports currently practised at the club include rugby union, field hockey and association football.
 Its rugby team plays at the Torneo de la URBA Grupo I, the first division in the league system of the Unión de Rugby de Buenos Aires.

-Today the school has many sports such as athletics, badminton, basketball, association football, rugby union, swimming, tennis and volleyball.
+Today the school has many sports such as athletics, badminton, basketball, association football, rugby union, swimming and volleyball.